mustafacc/LumToGDS/README.md

     - Objects with same material will automatically use the same entry, simplifying the entry process.
     - Objects with the same material and different height will each require an entry.
 3. A command-line window should pop up.
 If the readout confirms successs GDS extraction, you can close the CMD window.
-4. Navigate to where you have saved the folder containing the export2gds library.
+4. Navigate to where you have saved the folder containing the LumToGDS library.
 Under the "output" folder, you should find your exported file "lumexport.gds"

 ## Python Method
 Example available in `Main.py`.
-1. `Import export2gds`.
+1. `Import lumtogds`.
 2. Creating a settings object with the parameters you wish to run the export with.
 3. call `main()`
     - If the layer assignment is not loaded from a file, the command-line will provide a UI to create layer assignments.

 # Example File
-A makefile is provided that generates geoemtries in different situations to demonstrate export2gds' functionality.
+A makefile is provided that generates geoemtries in different situations to demonstrate LumToGDS' functionality.
 1. Launch FDTD and load/run the script `example/example_makefile.lsf`
 2. Run via the LSF Wizard Method or Python Method.